Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 6 on 30 day CSS3 course.
 Completed the "Repeat a string repeat a string" challenge on freeCodeCamp.
 Did not use any hints for this challenge.
 Searched on google, found the String.prototype.repeat() method.

 Thoughts: Feeling really good about today.
 Managed to find the answer i needed 100% without any hints.

+Day 10: January 1, 2018

+Today's Progress: Completed day 6 on 30 day CSS3 course.
+Completed the "Truncate a string" challenge on freeCodeCamp.

+Thoughts: Hints were needed today, confidence took a hit, but still looking up.